btzy/nativefiledialog-extended/README.md

 *Note 3: On Linux, the file extension is appended (if missing) when the user presses down the "Save" button.
 The appended file extension will remain visible to the user, even if an overwrite prompt is shown and the user then presses "Cancel".*

-*Note 4: On Windows, the default folder parameter is only used if there is no recently used folder available, unless the `NFD_OVERRIDE_RECENT_WITH_DEFAULT` build option is set to ON.
-Otherwise, the default folder will be the folder that was last used.
-Internally, the Windows implementation calls [IFileDialog::SetDefaultFolder(IShellItem)](https://docs.microsoft.com/en-us/windows/desktop/api/shobjidl_core/nf-shobjidl_core-ifiledialog-setdefaultfolder).
-This is usual Windows behaviour and users expect it.*

-*Note 5: Linux is designed for case-sensitive file filters, but this is perhaps not what most users expect.
+*Note 4: Linux is designed for case-sensitive file filters, but this is perhaps not what most users expect.
 A simple hack is used to make filters case-insensitive.
 To get case-sensitive filtering, set the `NFD_CASE_SENSITIVE_FILTER` build option to ON.*

 ## Iterating Over PathSets